 Glenohumeral corticosteroid injections in adhesive capsulitis: a systematic search and review

-Five articles on PainSci cite Song 2014: 1.
-Complete Guide to Low Back Pain 2.
+Five pages on PainSci cite Song 2014: 1.
+The Complete Guide to Low Back Pain 2.
 The Complete Guide to Patellofemoral Pain Syndrome 3.
 Shin Splints Treatment, The Complete Guide 4.
-Repetitive Strain Injuries Tutorial 5.
+Guide to Repetitive Strain Injuries 5.
 Complete Guide to Frozen Shoulder

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.